gchure/phd_thesis/proposals/RobinBrown_SURF2015/RobinSURF.md

 Transformation occurs when a cell picks up exogenous DNA from its environment and maintains it in a heritable form.
-This process is rife with challenges as the incredibly hydrophilic DNA needs to cross the remarkably hydrophobic barrier of the cell wall, evade the restriction systems of the host bacterium, and either integrate into the chromosome or circularize and persist as a plasmid.
-Such precise procedure often requires an impressive amount of inter- (and sometimes intra-) cellular communication.
+This process is rife with challenges as the incredibly hydrophilic DNA needs to cross the hydrophobic barrier of the cell wall, evade the restriction systems of the host bacterium, and either integrate into the chromosome or circularize and persist as a plasmid.
+Such precise procedure often requires an impressive amount of inter- (and in some cases intra-) cellular communication.
 Many cells have a well-defined state of gene expression, called the “competence state”, in where the cellular machinery is built to facilitate genetic transfer.
-The “competence state” varies widely from organism to organism; some genomes show evidence of horizontal gene transfer yet lack characteristics specific to known competence states in other organisms.
+The gene expression patterns of the competence state varies widely from organism to organism; some genomes show evidence of horizontal gene transfer yet lack characteristics specific to known competence states in other organisms.

 Another method of horizontal gene transfer is bacterial conjugation, in which a donor cell transfers a plasmid or transposon to a recipient cell